Techtonica/curriculum/testing-and-tdd/testing-and-tdd.md

 #### Load Testing

-We won't go into these much here, but load testing is essential testing that your code can handle an increased amount of input or activity.
+We won't go into these much here, but load testing is essentially testing that your code can handle an increased amount of input or activity.
 Lets say you have a website that works when you have one user, what happens when you have 10,000 users?
 If you have a database that is working with three rows, what happens when you have thousands?
 You want to make sure that your program still works reliably regardless of user volume.

 #### How to choose?